Gauge Invariant Propagators and States in Quantum Electrodynamics: Large Gauge Transformations and Additional Constraints

 The situation for these time-dependent global $U(1)$ transformations is the same as considered above for $A_{0}$ in the time slice amplitude, and the same remedy applies.
 We must separate off the asymptotic $l=0$ part, $a_{\eta}^{(0)}$, and enforce an additional gauge fixing which sets $a_{\eta}^{(0)}=0$ in the bulk.
 This will allow for a unique saddle point solution for the remaining field $\bar{A}_{\eta}=A_{\eta}-a_{\eta}^{(0)}$.
 The upshot is the same as the previous case; properly treating this asymptotic $l=0$ part will just introduce delta functions on the boundary which enforce overall charge neutrality $\int_{\partial\mathcal{V}}d^{3}x\sqrt{g}J^{\eta}=0$.

 However there is another, more interesting, result in the causal diamond geometry.
-When we implement the bFP trick, we aim to introduce the Faddeev-Popov gauge fixing as in (\ref{eq:largetimesliceFP}) above; but the integrand here still does not uniquely fix the gauge.
+When we implement the bFP trick, we aim to introduce the Faddeev-Popov gauge fixing as in (\ref{eq:largetime-sliceFP}) above; but the integrand here still does not uniquely fix the gauge.
 This is because when $\eta=\pm R$, ie. on the boundary of the causal diamond, there are homogeneous solutions $D^{j}\partial_{j}\Lambda=0$ which are arbitrary functions on the sphere.
-The above delta functions will uniquely determine the gauge function $\Lambda$ in the bulk, but on the boundary there is still a residual gauge freedom given by all functions $\Lambda$ approaching a non-constant $(l\neq0)$ function on the sphere, $\lambda^{(l\neq0)}(x^{A})$, as $\eta\rightarrow\pm R$.
+The above delta functions will uniquely determine the gauge function $\Lambda$ in the bulk, but on each of the future and past portions of the boundary there is still a residual gauge freedom given by all functions $\Lambda$ approaching a non-constant $(l\neq0)$ function on the sphere, $\lambda^{(l\neq0)}(x^{A})$, as $\eta\rightarrow\pm R$.

 Such functions will be discontinuous at $r=0,\eta=\pm R$, but this is allowed since these singular points have been formally ``blown up'', allowing for such angle dependent limits as $r\rightarrow0$ on the boundary.